On Stein's Method of Moments and Generalized Score Matching: Introduction

-The agenda of the paper is to use a set of $(g_\theta\equiv w\tau_\theta)$ functions, in particular, $g_{j\theta}(x)=x^{\xi_j}\nabla s_{\theta}(x)$, for selected $\{\xi_j:\,\,j=1,\ldots,m\}$.
-The specific choice of the $(g_{j\theta})$ and the connection to score matching will be provided in Section 2.
+In Section 2 we describe the score matching and the generalized score matching estimation approaches and show they are connected by a transformation of the data.
 In Section 3 we elaborate on the connection between Stein's method of moment estimator and the generalized score matching approach.
-Our main idea is to use the GMM framework and theory to work with a variety of $(\lambda_j)$, which is not currently possible within the generalized score matching framework.
-Section 4 looks at the general set up and equations for the implementation of the GMM.
-Section 5 considers the one dimensional exponential family to provide a clear example of the procedure and also contains a two parameter gamma model and illustrates how improvements using the GMM framework have over the generalized score matching approach.
-The paper concludes with a brief discussion in Section 6.
+We also provide motivation for the Stein class method of moment approach using the $w$ function to follow from a transformation of the data to a normal looking sample, using, for example, the Box-Cox family of transformations.
+Section 4 looks at the general set up and equations for the implementation of the GMM, our aim is to compare the GMM approach with the ``optimal" approach of using the $w$ function based on a normal transformation.
+Section 5 presents a simuation study.